neoceph/Cpp_development_framework/readme.md

 - Latexmk (required for pdf generation)
     - If not available can be installed with `sudo apt-get update -y` and next `sudo apt-get install -y latexmk`
     - For .sty file not found use `apt install texlive-latex-extra`
+- Rpmbuild (required for .rpm package generation)
+    - Creating rpm will require an rpmbuild executable.
+To get rpm installed issue `sudo apt-get install rpm`
+- NSIS 3.0 and up (required for windows installer package generation)
+    - Creating NSIS will require an nsis executable.
+In Ubuntu-10=8.04 nsis installer through .deb might be required.
+The installation file could be found [here](http://ftp.de.debian.org/debian/pool/main/n/nsis/nsis-common_3.08-2_all.deb).
+It might also require a dependency on nsis-common which can be downloaded from [here](http://ftp.de.debian.org/debian/pool/main/n/nsis/nsis-common_3.08-2_all.deb).
+The debian packages are searched and found on the website [here](https://debian.pkgs.org/).
+Installation of .deb package is done using the command `sudo dpkg -i DEB_PACKAGE_NAME`
 ## Packing installer
 1. Assigning a git tag is easy
     - `git tag -a v1.0.3 -m 'Version 1.0.3 - Feature 1'`